AgoraIO-Community/astro-backend/docs/TOKENS.md

 ```

 ## Input Checks
 The token generation function requires `channel`, `role`,  `uid`, and `expireTime`.
-These are used to ensure that the token includes correct authentication and privileges.
+These are used to make sure that the token includes correct authentication and privileges.
 To ensure we pass accurate data, check that `channel`, `uid`, and `expireTime` are not empty.
 If they are, return a Bad Request using our helper function.

 The role determines what type of access the user requesting a token should have.
 There are two possible roles:
 * publisher - Can publish their data to the channel.
 They can also receive data from the channel.